-Five fully-funded scholarships are available to start in Autumn 2017.
+Three fully-funded scholarships are available to start in Autumn 2018.

 Students will be part of a new generation of mathematicians who have greater awareness of the complex problems and wider societal issues involved in sustainability and will work on projects based around energy, food, water and society.

 - exposure to sustainability research within an outstanding, vibrant research environment in mathematics, resource science, engineering and social sciences